-It doesn't matter much where we win the opening lead or with which card - we could take the trick in dummy or in the closed hand - but it does matter what we do next.
-We must immediately attack Diamonds by leading (or playing to) the •K. Don't make the error of leading the •2; follow the rule of Play the honors from the short suit first.
+It doesn't matter much where we win the opening lead or with which high card - we could take the trick in dummy or in the closed hand - but it does matter what we do next.
+We must immediately attack Diamonds by leading (or playing to) the •K. Don't make the error of leading the •2; follow the rule of Play the honours from the short suit first.

-Here we have chosen to win the ♥Q on the first trick before leading the •K. When that wins the trick (East deciding to hang on to his Ace for a while) more Diamonds are led until East finally parts with his •A.
+Here we have chosen to win the ♥J on the first trick before leading the •K. When that wins the trick (East deciding to hang on to his Ace for a while) more Diamonds are led until East finally parts with his •A.

-At this point there are winning Diamonds in the dummy, a way of getting to the table (the VK) and enough tricks to bring the overall total up to nine in all.
+At this point there are winning Diamonds in the dummy, a way of getting to the table and enough tricks to bring the overall total up to nine in all.

 East switches to a Spade in an attempt to hit us in our weak spot but that only delays matters.
-East-West cash the ♠A K Q before they run out of steam and we are in a position to claim the rest.
+East-West can cash the A K Q before they run out of steam and we are in a position to claim the rest.

-VB#2 Y1 The play of the cards in NT Part 1 SA Contract: 3N By: South
+VBY1 #2 The play of the cards in NT Part 1 ACOL Contract: 3N By: South

-Date: 23/03/2016 Board #: 6
+Date: 24/03/2016 Board #: 6

 Dealer: East Vulnerable: None

 Play this hand online!